 (a) There is hereby created a State Labor Relations Board composed of six members.
 The Governor shall appoint the members with the advice and consent of the Senate for a term of six years or for the member's unexpired term from a list of nominees presented by the Labor Board Review Panel.
 The appointments shall be made within 60 days of an expired term or vacancy.

-(A) At least 90 days prior to the expiration of a term or as soon as a vacancy is announced or created, the Review Panel shall request from both Vermont labor organizations and Vermont employer organizations, over which the Board has jurisdiction for dispute adjudication, and from organizations that train or employ persons to serve in a neutral role in labor management relations a list of nominees for each position is to be filled.
+(A) At least 90 days prior to the expiration of a term or as soon as a vacancy is announced or created, request from both Vermont labor organizations and Vermont employer organizations, over which the Board has jurisdiction for dispute adjudication, and from organizations that train or employ persons to serve in a neutral role in labor management relations a list of nominees for each position that is to be filled.
 The Review Panel shall issue public notices of vacancies on the Board.
-An individual may apply for consideration as a nominee for a vacant board position.
+An individual may apply for consideration as a nominee for a vacant Board position.

 (C) Submit to the Governor a list of nominees whom the Panel has determined to be qualified for membership on the Board, from which the Governor shall appoint the members for unexpired terms or to fill vacancies.
 The Governor may request additional names from the Panel.